csci430-os/assg04/README.md

 The first test case of the unit tests this week simple tests the accessor methods of the `PagingSystem` class, and the functions to load and generate simulated page streams.
-As a warmup exercise the get accessor methods of the `PagingSystem` class have been left unimplemented.
+As a warm up exercise the get accessor methods of the `PagingSystem` class have been left unimplemented.
 You need to complete these functions to get the first test case working: `getMemorySize()`, `getSystemTime()`